 Join us for the book launch of Riding the COVID-19 Wave in Brimbank, a community project to document the pandemic in the local area.
 Book Here

 Subscribe to our Celebrating Learning Newsletter

-A bimonthly newsletter sharing local activities, resources and research relating to lifelong learning in Brimbank.
+A quarterly newsletter sharing local activities, resources and research relating to lifelong learning in Brimbank.